Renegotiating Remote Work for a Post Pandemic World

 Step 3: Make the request using the triple win

-“Hey boss, I want to continue to work remotely after the pandemic (sometimes, all the time, on Wednesdays…).
+“Hey boss, I want to continue to work remotely (sometimes, all the time, on Wednesdays…).
 I have thought about how to make this work for me and my work, for you and the team, and how it can be really great for serving our clients.
 Let me tell you about this triple-win proposal…” Honestly, if I am your boss, I’m all ears in this conversation.
 If you can truly lay out a plan that is a win for all stakeholders, you’ll be well on the road to a yes.
 A few other tips to seal the deal: consider pitching this proposal as a trial or pilot test.
 Suggest it as a time-limited experiment.
 Then build in advance a timeframe for review – when you will discuss what’s going well and what adjustments are needed.
 Then spend the trial phase doing an awesome job, so there is no question when that review time comes around, that things are going well.
 Competent work (being predictably good) and great communication are two key ingredients to building trust.